Written by Mark Millar

 I haven’t picked up a Mark Millar comic since I bought the first issue of his series EMPRESS back in 2016, but I was definitely intrigued when I first heard about this new series of his.
 Edison Crane is the World’s Smartest Man, a polymath who is just as skilled at athletics and music as he is at mathematics and science.
-The issue opens with a flashback to Edison at age 11, where he’s already in the star players of his exclusive high school’s polo team.
-After getting beat up by some of his jealous 17-year old fellow team members, the young boy spends a weekend watching various martial arts action movies so that he can memorize every move and then goes back to school the next Monday and uses his newfound mastery of the martial arts to beat the crap out of his tormentors.
-A year later Edison is seen performing delicate open-hard surgery on his friend in his own bedroom.
+The issue opens with a flashback to Edison at age 11, where he’s already the star player of his exclusive high school’s polo team.
+After getting beat up by some of his jealous 17-year-old fellow team members, the young boy spends a weekend watching various martial arts action movies so that he can memorize every move and then goes back to school the next Monday and uses his newfound mastery of the martial arts to beat the crap out of his tormentors.
+A year later Edison is seen performing delicate open-heart surgery on his friend in his own bedroom.

-Edison has a natural curiosity which we see was encouraged from a very early age by his mother, while his father, who was a successful businessman in his own right, thought was wasting his intelligence on trivial pursuits and essentially disowned him and gave him one dollar as his “inheritance” when Edison was a teenager.
+Edison has a natural curiosity which we see was encouraged from a very early age by his mother, while his father, who was a successful businessman in his own right, thought Edison was wasting his intelligence on trivial pursuits and essentially disowned him and gave him one dollar as his “inheritance” when Edison was a teenager.
 Edison was nonplussed and pledged to turn that one dollar into one billion dollars within a year.
-Cut to present-day, and Edison is a world-famous businessman, professor, playwright, and musician who also performs dangerous and complex stunts for charity in his spare time.
+Cut to the present-day, and Edison is a world-famous businessman, professor, playwright, and musician who also performs dangerous and complex stunts for charity in his spare time.
 He’s contacted by representatives of the Australian government to help them investigate a series of strange occurrences which he quickly deduces are the precursor of an invasion from a parallel reality.

 And then things get weird…